huridocs/python_uwazi_API/README.md

 ### Environment Variables

-Create a `.env` file in your working directory:
+Create a `.env` file in your working directory (only needed for authenticated instances):

 ```
 UWAZI_USER=admin